hanabi/hanabi.github.io/docs/level-6.md

 <br />

-### The Stalling Tempo Clue (A Non-Valuable Tempo Clue)
+### The Tempo Clue Stall (A Non-Valuable Tempo Clue)

 - If a player gives a *Tempo Clue* that does **not** meet any of the criteria for a *Cadence Clue*, it is treated differently and given a different name.
 - Sometimes, players are in "stalling situations" where it would be illegal for them to discard (like when they have a hand that is completely clued).
 In some specific stalling situations, it is okay to give a *Tempo Clue* that doesn't meet the criteria for a *Cadence Clue*.
-This is called a *Stalling Tempo Clue*.
+This is called a *Tempo Clue Stall*.
 Since everyone sees that the player giving the clue was in a stalling situation, they can understand what is going on.
-- For level 8 players, see the *[Allowable Stall Clues](level-8.md#allowable-stall-clues-stall-table)* section for the specific times when *Stalling Tempo Clues* are okay to give.
+- For level 8 players, see the *[Allowable Stall Clues](level-8.md#allowable-stall-clues-stall-table)* section for the specific times when *Tempo Clue Stalls* are okay to give.
 If you are lower than level 8, the details are not important right now.
-- Obviously, players are **only** allowed to give a *Stalling Tempo Clue* in a valid stalling situation.
+- Obviously, players are **only** allowed to give a *Tempo Clue Stall* in a valid stalling situation.
 If a player gives a *Tempo Clue* that does not meet the criteria for a *Cadence Clue* in an otherwise ordinary situation, then they must be intending to send a deeper message.
 See the *Tempo Clue Chop Moves* section below.

 <br />

 ### The Tempo Clue Chop Move (TCCM)

 - First, see the section on *[Tempo Clues](#the-tempo-clue)*.
-- A *Stalling Tempo Clue* that is given in non-stalling situation doesn't make sense - the cluer must be intending to send a deeper message.
+- A *Tempo Clue Stall* that is given in non-stalling situation can't be a stall - the cluer must be intending to send a deeper message.
 - We agree that *Tempo Clues* of this nature cause a *Chop Move* in addition to getting the focus of the card to play.
 - For example, in a 3-player game:
   - It is the first turn and nothing is played on the stacks.